www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2022-10-25-consider-compatibility-with-git-repo-manager.md

 ```

 * [ ] Create good documentation for `repo.process`.
+    * [ ] There should be one main document, that provides overview of all documents and main goals of repo process.
     * [x] Local Path Context is not working for CommonMark files in OS state interface repo.
 Strangely, the problem only appears at this repo.
     * [x] Create strategy for help text and documentation page.
 Maybe descriptions should always be CommonMark format.
       Execute command for documentation, but with an environment variable being set, which disables any effects. -> Use dedicated help commands.
 This may also enable documentation injection in the future.
 Such commands are placed in `src/doc/[source language]`. -> Use normal documentation files in this case instead, because it is